Undergraduate Programmes

 Award

-Upon satisfactory completion of the programme, students will be awarded BSc Economics and Management.
+Upon satisfactory completion of the programme, students will be awarded the Bachelor of Science in Economics and Management.

 When students graduate with a degree, diploma or certificate from the University of London, they will be sent two documents - a final diploma (i.e. the parchment they receive following graduation) and a Diploma Supplement.